 The contribution requirements of Health Plan members and the District are established, and may be amended, by the District's Board of Directors.
-The District has fully funded the OPEB obligation with the addition of an OPEB Designated Reserve account.
+The District has fully funded the OPEB obligation and will be using its OPEB Designated Reserve account to offset retiree expenses.